ronnifadhlillah/SensorDroid/README.md

 # SensorDroid
 Using android phone as sensor.

-Warning : The sensor may make the device heat / highly battery consumption.
+Warning : The sensor apps may harm your device / high cost battery consumption.
+This repo is for education purpose and proves that the code working properly.
 Be careful.